Log Cabin Retreat- Hunting & Fishing

-Some guests of LOG CABIN RETREAT at Marshview enjoy nearby hunting and fishing.
+Some guests of LOG CABIN RETREAT enjoy nearby hunting and fishing.

 Off-site hunting and fishing are available with numerous options…

-Use your accommodations at Marshview as a base from which to go out for off-site hunting and/or fishing.
+Use your accommodations as a base from which to go out for off-site hunting and/or fishing.

 Hunting is available through several outfitters and guide companies or individuals.
 You have several options for hunting.
 At present we recommend primarily River Bluff Hunting Company of Concordia, Kansas.